dslab-epfl/svshi/README.md

 It requires Python >= 3.8 and a Unix-based OS (Linux or macOS).

-To execute it, run `python -m generator.main devices.json app`, where:

-- The first argument (`devices.json` in the example) is the name of the JSON file containing the devices description.
+Before executing it, you need to create the file `app_prototypical_structure.json` containing the list of the devices the app should use, as explained [above](#prototypical-structure).

-- The second argument (`app` in the example) is the name of the app to be used.
+To execute the generator, run `python -m generator.main app`, where the first argument (`app` in the example) is the name of the app to be used.
 The name has to follow the same rules as for Python modules: short, all-lowercase names.
 Underscores can be used if it improves readability.